lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 `wallet-cli` now supports **GasFree** integration.
 This guide explains the new commands and provides instructions on how to use them.

-For more details, please refer to the [GasFree Documentation](https://gasfree.io/specification) and the [TronLink User Guide For GasFree](https://support.tronlink.org/hc/en-us/articles/38903684778393-GasFree-User-Guide).
+For more details, please refer to the [GasFree Documentation](https://gasfree.io/specification) and the [LindaLink User Guide For GasFree](https://support.lindalink.org/hc/en-us/articles/38903684778393-GasFree-User-Guide).

 **Prerequisites**
 API Credentials: Users must obtain an API Key and API Secret from **GasFree** for authentication.
 Please refer to the official [application form](https://docs.google.com/forms/d/e/1FAIpQLSc5EB1X8JN7LA4SAVAG99VziXEY6Kv6JxmlBry9rUBlwI-GaQ/viewform) for instructions on how to set up API authentication.